komosinski/researcher-community/README.md

 Windows setup
 -------------

-This project is using poppler library whose installation on windows is problematic.
+This project is using the `poppler` library whose installation on windows is problematic.
 You can try using Build tools for Visual Studio and Anaconda but we recommend using WSL (Windows Subsystem for Linux) for the whole environment.

 1. Install and configure PostgreSQL on your local machine